KOU-Embedded-System-Lab/os-base-image/debian/README.md

 ## ReduceDebian

+Note: This section is optional. *DO NOT* apply this configurations if you do not know what you are doing.

 Reducing the size of the Debian Installation Footprint

 It may be useful to reduce the size of the installation footprint on Embedded systems, or on older computers or laptops with limited drive space, or in cases where a small installation is preferred.